-Note that the permissions granted to these users are predefined, unless you subscribe to a User Management subscription, which would allow you to selectively assign permissions.
+Note that the permissions granted to these users are predefined, unless you subscribe to a User Management subscription, which would allow you to selectively assign permissions to users.
 Default roles are not ideal in certain situations.
 For example, if you have regional reps who manage multiple locations, custom roles would work better.
 View Custom Roles for more information on this.

 How to Add a User one at a Time

-Let's add a location administrator.
-This will allow a location to login to Bullseye, and create their own location listing, or to edit an existing location listing you create.
-You can create this type of user by logging in to Bullseye as an Administrator or Account User (it is also possible to let them create their own Location Administrator Account by registering on their own.)
-To create the user as and administrator, go to Users which is the last item in the left navigation.
+Let's add an administrator.
+You can create this type of user after logging in as an existing administrator account.
+To create the user as an administrator, go to Users which is the last item in the left navigation.
 You will see a screen similar to below:

 The Manage users screen allows you to search for existing users by a variety of criteria: